People's Consultative Assembly

-The People's Consultative Assembly of the Republic of Indonesia (Majelis Permusyawaratan Rakyat Republik Indonesia, MPR-RI) is the Supreme legislative body in Indonesia's political system.
+The People's Consultative Assembly of the Republic of Indonesia (Note: Majelis Permusyawaratan Rakyat Republik Indonesia, MPR-RI) (MPR) is the supreme legislative body in Indonesia's political system.
 It is composed of the members of a lower body, the House of Representatives (DPR) and an upper body, the Regional Representative Council (DPD).
-Before 2004, and the amendments to the 1945 Constitution, the MPR was the Highest Governing Body in Indonesia.
+Prior to 2004, and the amendments to the 1945 Constitution, the MPR was the supreme state organ of power in Indonesia.

 In accordance with Law No. 16/1960, the assembly was formed after the general election in 1971.
 It was decided at that time that the membership of the Assembly would be twice that of the House.

 The 920 membership of the MPR continued for the terms of 1977–1982 and 1982–1987.
 For the terms 1987–1992, 1992–1997, and 1997–1999 the MPR's membership became 1000.
 One hundred members were appointed representing delegations from groups as addition to the faction delegates of Karya Pembangunan (FKP), Partai Demokrasi Indonesia (FPDI), Persatuan Pembangunan (FPP), and military (Fraksi ABRI, later renamed Fraksi TNI/POLRI).
 For the term of 1999–2004 the membership of the MPR was 700 (462 civilians and 38 from military and police which formed the DPR, 135 (5 from each of the 27 provinces) which formed the Regional Delegations Faction (Fraksi Utusan Daerah), and 65 to form the Groups Delegations Faction (Fraksi Utusan Golongan)).
 It was reduced to 688 in 2004 due to the removal of active military and police officers and the dissolution of the Groups Delegations Faction, as well as the reassignment of Regional Delegations Faction to the newly formed DPD and restructuring the senatorial seats at 128 (4 from each of the 32 provinces).
 Due to addition of West Papua as the 33rd province since the 2009 election, the number of DPD senators became 132.
 During the 2019–2024 term, following the addition of North Kalimantan as the 34th province, there were 575 DPR members and 136 senators, resulting in 711 members of the MPR; for the 2024–2029 term, following the creation of an additional 4 provinces in 2022, this increased to 580 DPR members and 152 senators.